alpinelinux/aports/CODINGSTYLE.md

 ### Contributor Comment

-* All APKBUILDs begin with one or more contributor comments (one per line) containing a valid [RFC 5322][RFC 5322] address.
+* All APKBUILDs may begin with one or more contributor comments (one per line) containing a valid [RFC 5322][RFC 5322] address.
 For example, `# Contributor: Max Mustermann <max@example.org>`.